Welcome Letter from the Provost

 Student Responsibility for Catalog Information

-Students are held individually responsible for the information contained in the University Catalog.
+Students are held individually responsible for the information contained in the Undergraduate and Graduate Catalogs.
 Failure to read and comply with University regulations will not exempt students from whatever penalties they may incur.